 How to get there: Phillip Island is a two-hour drive from Melbourne and is linked to the mainland by a bridge.

-Book now…BIG4 Phillip Island Caravan Park.
+Book now…BIG4 Phillip Island Holiday Park.

 A profusion of beaches that invite all sorts of water recreation, a series of free guided walking tours, and a cluster of engrossing historical attractions are among the many highlights of this Perth playground.
 Spot wildlife that’s led by the seriously cute quokkas, take a train ride, climb a lighthouse, cycle, or just relax while absorbing the breathtaking coastline.
 This is bliss.